 Oh, I can hear the laughs now!
 So much fun to be had for everyone involved.
 Especially mom!

-Ask the questions and have everyone write down their answers and award prizes to whoever knows mom the best.
-You can even include a round of Name That Tune in this mom-themed trivia game, which is a similar concept.
+- Ask the questions and have everyone write down their answers and award prizes to whoever knows mom the best.
+You can even include a round of Name That Tune (from above) in this mom-themed trivia game, which is a similar concept.

 Don't forget the drinks!
-Mom would love my Gin Aperol Sour which is a light, slightly sweet cocktail that's a pretty pinkish hue!
+Mom would love a Gin Aperol Sour which is a light, slightly sweet cocktail that's a pretty pinkish hue!

 Mother's Day Dance Party